This cranberry cheesecake is creamy, sweet, and topped with a tangy cranberry sauce. It’s the perfect dessert for holiday gatherings or just because!

 Cranberry Sauce:

-- Start by making the cranberry sauce so that it can cool.
-In a saucepan over medium heat, combine cranberries, sugar, and water.
-Cook, stirring occasionally for about 15 minutes, or until cranberries have burst and fallen apart, and a thick sauce forms.
-(If desired you can strain the mixture through a fine mesh sieve, but it's not necessary).
-Place the sauce in the refrigerator to cool down.3 cups fresh or frozen cranberries, 3/4 cup granulated sugar, 1/2 cup water
+- Start by making the cranberry sauce so it has time to cool.
+In a saucepan over medium heat, combine the cranberries, sugar, and water.
+Cook, stirring occasionally, for about 15 minutes, or until the cranberries burst, break down, and the sauce thickens.
+(You can strain the mixture through a fine-mesh sieve if you prefer a smoother sauce, but it's not necessary.)
+Place the sauce in the refrigerator to cool.3 cups fresh or frozen cranberries, 3/4 cup granulated sugar, 1/2 cup water

 Graham Cracker Crust:

-- Prepare a 9-inch springform pan with a parchment paper circle and spray the top with cooking spray.
-Set aside.cooking spray
+- Prepare a 9-inch springform pan by lining the bottom with a circle of parchment paper and spraying the top with cooking spray.
+Set it aside.cooking spray

-- In a medium mixing bowl, combine graham cracker crumbs, sugar, and melted butter.
-Mix until well combined.
-Add crust mixture to the springform pan and press firmly on the bottom and along the sides of the pan.
-Bake for 10 minutes, remove from the oven and cool while making the filling.2 cups graham cracker crumbs, 2 tbsps. granulated sugar, 6 tbsps. butter, melted
+- In a medium mixing bowl, stir together the graham cracker crumbs, sugar, and melted butter until well combined.
+Press the mixture firmly into the bottom and slightly up the sides of the prepared springform pan.
+Bake for 10 minutes, then remove from the oven and let it cool while you prepare the filling.2 cups graham cracker crumbs, 2 tbsps. granulated sugar, 6 tbsps. butter

 Cheesecake Filling:

-- In a large mixing bowl with a hand or stand mixer, beat cream cheese, sugar and vanilla extract until smooth and creamy.24 oz. full-fat cream cheese, room temperature, 1-1/4 cups granulated sugar, 2 tsps. vanilla extract
+- In a large mixing bowl, use a hand or stand mixer to beat the cream cheese, sugar, and vanilla extract until smooth and creamy.24 oz. full-fat cream cheese, 1-1/4 cups granulated sugar, 2 tsps. vanilla extract

-- Add eggs, two at a time, and mix until combined.
-Slowly add the heavy cream while mixing on low speed; mix until completely combined.4 large eggs, 1/2 cup heavy whipping cream
+- Add the eggs, two at a time, mixing until just combined.
+With the mixer on low speed, slowly pour in the heavy cream and continue mixing until fully incorporated.4 large eggs, 1/2 cup heavy whipping cream

-- Add a double layer of aluminum foil around the cheesecake pan to stop water from leaking in when placed in the water bath.
+- Wrap the cheesecake pan with a double layer of aluminum foil to prevent water from leaking in when placed in the water bath.

-- Pour ½ the cheesecake batter over the crust and spread into an even layer.
-Spoon ½ of the cranberry sauce over the batter and swirl with a knife.
-Pour the remaining batter on top, followed by the remaining cranberry sauce and swirl with a knife.
+- Pour half of the cheesecake batter over the crust and spread it into an even layer.
+Spoon half of the cranberry sauce over the batter and swirl it gently with a knife.
+Add the remaining batter on top, then spoon the rest of the cranberry sauce over it and swirl again with a knife.

-- Place the cheesecake into a large shallow pan (a roasting pan works great) containing hot water that comes half way up the side of the springform pan (about 2-3 inches).
+- Place the cheesecake in a large, shallow pan, such as a roasting pan, filled with hot water that reaches halfway up the sides of the springform pan (about 2-3 inches).

-- Bake at 350 degrees F until the sides start to puff, the center is slightly jiggly, and the surface is no longer shiny (about 1 hour- 1 hour 25 minutes).
-Let the cheesecake sit in the turned-off oven with the door cracked for one hour, remove it from the water bath and let it cool completely on the stovetop, then chill in the fridge overnight.
-(If cracks start to form in your cheesecake, remove it from the oven immediately.)
+- Bake at 350°F until the sides are puffed, the center is slightly jiggly, and the surface is no longer shiny, about 1 hour to 1 hour and 25 minutes.
+Turn off the oven, crack the door open, and let the cheesecake sit for one hour.
+Remove it from the water bath, let it cool completely on the stovetop, and then chill in the fridge overnight.
+(If cracks start to form, remove the cheesecake from the oven immediately.)

-- Top with whipped cream, sugared cranberries, and rosemary.whipped cream, sugared cranberries, rosemary
+- Top the cheesecake with whipped cream, sugared cranberries*, and sprigs of rosemary.whipped cream, sugared cranberries*, fresh rosemary sprigs

 Notes